wehs7661/ensemble_md/docs/theory_implementation.rst

 To calculate the acceptance ratio and modify the mdp files in later steps, we first need to extract the information of the final status of the previous iteration.
 Specifically, for all the replica simulations, we need to

 - Find the last sampled state and the corresponding lambda values from the DHDL files
 - Find the final Wang-Landau incrementors and weights from the LOG files.

 These two tasks are done by :obj:`.extract_final_dhdl_info` and :obj:`.extract_final_log_info`.

+.. _doc_swap_basics:

 Step 3-2: Identify swappable pairs and propose simulation swap(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~